-When I was younger, I would do everything possible to avoid going to the doctor when I was sick or injured.
+When I was younger, I would do everything possible to avoid going to the doctor when sick or injured.

 I am grateful for skilled counselors, doctors, medical professionals, neurosurgeons, and care ministries.
 All of them have assisted me along the way.
 I highly recommend using them.

 But sometimes, even professional help is not enough.
-There are times that we need a miracle, something that humanity is incapable of providing.
+Sometimes we need a miracle, something that humanity is incapable of providing.

 Sometimes Broken People Need Divine Help

-There are times when my only solution was to bring my wounds, my brokenness to God.
-I was ashamed of my weakness and that I could not resolve it on my own.
+Sometimes my only solution was to bring my wounds, my brokenness, to God.
+I was ashamed of my weakness and could not resolve it independently.
 But I found a God who extended grace without shame.

-I have found that God is willing to get his hands dirty and become intimately involved in my pain.
+I have found God willing to get his hands dirty and become intimately involved in my pain.
 My brokenness drove me to seek out a God who was already pursuing me.

 I remind myself that my broken condition is not permanent.
-I am being restored, made useful, and even beautiful.
+On the contrary, I am restored, made useful, and even beautiful.
 And this allows me to face the wounds and uncertainties of tomorrow with hope.